thriveweb/deking-new/content/pages/about-process.md

       In 12 months’ time, we will return to do a maintenance check as part of the care and warranty package we provide.
     title: Enjoy
-bannerTitle: End of June Special
+bannerTitle: Winter Special Giveaway
-bannerDescription: |-
+bannerDescription: >-
-  Free ceiling lights with Insulated patio roofs.
-  Minimum size 25m2.
-  Offer ends June 2020.
-Call for T's & C's
+  Free ceiling lights with insulated patio roofs Minimum size 25m2.
+Free outdoor heating package with Deck & Patio Roof combination, call for details and T's & C's.
+Offer ends 30th June 2024
-bannerImage: /images/uploads/cooldekrooflightsvictoriapoint3.jpg
+bannerImage: /images/uploads/heatstrip_special_2.jpg
 bannerButton:
   label: Enquire
   link: contact